-My friend Katie turned me on to vacation rentals a few years ago when she originally wrote this article for Tips for Family Trips.
+My friend Katie turned me on to vacation rentals a few years ago.
 She has five children, and a vacation rental was nearly always more comfortable and less expensive than two hotel rooms for her large family.

 I have a smaller family, but we often book a vacation rental instead of a hotel because we love having more space and a full kitchen.
 Vacation homes can also offer more interesting locations and extra privacy.